afstyles/neutralNEMO/docs/source/index.rst

    This project is under active development.

-   neutralNEMO is at an early stage of development and I am keen to here how others get on with the library when they use it on their model runs.
+   I am keen to here how others get on with the library when they use it on their model runs.
 If it works well for you, please spread the word and let me know as it will make my day!
 If you do encounter any problems, please contact me or raise an issue on GitHub, I will try to help in any way I can.